Can Caffeine On Its Own Be Dangerous?

 If you believe someone is experiencing alcohol poisoning, it’s important to seek medical attention immediately.
 If not properly treated, alcohol poisoning can be fatal.

 Mixing caffeine, such as energy drinks and coffee, with alcohol can be harmful.
-If you find yourself mixing these substances in order to drink more or longer or if you are unable to control your alcohol consumption, substance abuse treatment may be a good option to consider.
-Addiction Campuses has several state-of-the-art facilities that offer personalized treatment programs for those looking to overcome alcohol abuse and addiction.
+If you find yourself mixing these substances in order to drink more or longer or if you are unable to control your alcohol consumption, substance use treatment may be a good option to consider.
+Vertava Health has several state-of-the-art facilities that offer personalized alcoholic treatment programs for those looking to overcome alcohol use and addiction.

-To learn more about the dangers of mixing alcohol and caffeine, contact an Addiction Campuses’ treatment specialist today.
+To learn more about the dangers of mixing alcohol and caffeine, contact an Vertava Health’ treatment specialist today.